Stirling Castle Walking Tour, Stirling

 7) King's Old Building

-Today, the King's Own Building houses the regimental museum of the Argyll and Sutherland Highlanders.
+Today, the King's Old Building houses the regimental museum of the Argyll and Sutherland Highlanders, offering visitors a glimpse into Scotland's military history within the castle's historic walls.

 8